matthesrieke/gpx-processor/README.md

 # GPX Processor

-This little cli app currently splits a GPX track (`<trk><trkseg>...`) into actual segments, taking the speed into account to identify stops.
+This little CLI app currently splits a GPX track (`<trk><trkseg>...`) into actual segments, taking the speed into account to identify stops.
+Original segment split points are preserved.

 ## Usage